 The USDA suggests that frozen turkeys be consumed within the first year of storage for the best quality.
 Meat may be thawed in three different ways: in the refrigerator, in cold water, or in the microwave oven.

 A. Refrigerate your turkey to thaw it out.

 The safest and easiest approach is to let your turkey defrost in the refrigerator.
 But it takes the longest time.
 It’s as simple as putting the turkey in a pan to collect any drips and putting it in the fridge for a few days.

 It’s completely hands-off.
 For every five pounds of turkey, allow roughly 24 hours.
 According to the USDA, every four to five pounds of turkey need 24 hours in the refrigerator to defrost.
 It will take around four days to defrost a 16-pound turkey.
-Your meat is completely safe and sound for about two days since it has been thawed.
+Your meat has been completely safe and sound for about two days since it has been thawed.
 It is advisable to start the process of thawing a week before Thanksgiving.

 You may start bringing your turkey while it’s still partially frozen.
 This could be done either in a brine solution or with a dry brine.
 Also, a thawed turkey may be kept in the fridge for up to two days.
 So you have some leeway if you want to start thawing your turkey ahead of time.

 The cold water technique is best suited when you are completely short on time.
 This approach will speed up your thawing process.
 The process is done by simply soaking the frozen turkey in cold water keeping in mind that it is still in its container.
 It is said to replace the water every half hour.
 After that, you should cook the turkey for a half-hour per pound.